nasa/WellClear/DAIDALUS/README.md

 ** To run DaidalusAlerting type, e.g.,
 ./DaidalusAlerting --conf ../Configurations/WC_SC_228_std.txt ../Scenarios/H1.daa
 ```
-To run the example application in a Unix environment, type
+To run the example application in a Unix environment, type from the
+directory Java (or C++):

 ```
 $ ./DaidalusExample